CallmeAbhy/AppScript_for_Google_Sheets/README.md

-# Google Sheets Dynamic Dashboard with App Script
+# Google Dynamic Spreadsheet with App Script

 The ultimate goal of this project was to create a dynamic dashboard that updates in real-time as new data is added to a particular Google Sheets document.
 This was achieved through the implementation of custom menu options, such as "Update Dashboard" and "Run Script."